Division of Forensic Psychiatry

 Forensic psychiatry is defined as the application of the general principles of psychiatry to matters of the law.
 The division aims to build a community of scholars to promote excellence in research in forensic psychiatry and disseminate this information through education.
 We anticipate that this education will lead to clinical excellence and improved standard of practice.
 The division has over 50 members and is the biggest division in Canada, and possibly the world.
 Members of the division are involved in education and research into forensic psychiatry, as well as delivering a range of services including management and treatment of those patients under the auspices of the Ontario review board; acting as experts; consulting with a wide range of third parties in civil and criminal law; consultation and in-reach into correctional facilities; and the sexual behaviors clinic.
 Our members also advocate for services for mentally abnormal offenders and consult with various levels of government regarding both laws and statutes involving the mentally ill, as well as the provision of services for the mentally abnormal offender.
 As well as forensic psychiatrists, other disciplines such as forensic psychology and lawyers and judges are members of the division.

 The division is based at the Centre for Addiction and Mental Health (CAMH) in Toronto.
 In this facility we have close to 200 inpatient beds and over 200 outpatients.
-Dr. Sandy Simpson is the chief of forensic psychiatry at this facility.
+Dr. Treena Wilkie is the chief of forensic psychiatry at this facility.
 We also have two community affiliated hospitals, the only high security hospital in Ontario, Waypoint Centre for Mental health care, and Ontario Shores Centre for Mental Health Sciences.

 The division director is Dr. Graham Glancy.